paulalaorga/pantr-e/readme.md

                 - Menu
                                 1- to select recipes:
-- checks if the recipe is not already in the selectedRecipes array. it pushes (adds) the recipe object to the selectedRecipes array using selectedRecipes.push(recipe).
-This array (selectedRecipes) stores all the selected recipes. calls two functions: displaySelectedRecipes(): This function updates the "My Menu" list to display the selected recipes. displayIngredients(recipe): This function likely displays the ingredients of the selected recipe.
+- checks if the recipe is not already in the selectedRecipes array.
+Using .push, adds the recipe onject to the array calls the function to display the list and the ingredients

                                 2- to display the selected recipes:
+- Runs a forEach loop on the selectedRecipes array calling a variable for the individual itemsof the list and iterating the function createRecipeList, then append the list item as a child to the selectedRecipeList.

                 - Ingredients

+- Extract ingredients (properties) from the recipe (objects).
+- Create and display list

                 - Shopping List
+- .push ingredients to the shoppingListItems array
+- .forEach to iterate through the array and append the items to the variable shoppingList.